NicolasatHertie/FinalProject/README.md

 ### Instructions to use this repository:

 This repository is a branch of our master repository.
 It contains an RMD file and an html file that are used to create a website.
+In addition, the repository includes a copy of our cleaned database and an image of the model in which our theoretical framework is based.

 The website can be access at: http://nicolasathertie.github.io/FinalProject/